Masking Causality and Conditional Dependence: Motivating Example

-Suppose a university seeks a model that informs admissions decisions ($D=1$ corresponds to admission) for two different departments, $X \in \{0,1\}$, that is ``fair'' for some protected attribute $P \in \{0,1\}$.
-We are motivated by the famous Berkeley admissions case \citep{bickel_sex_1975}, and give a deliberately simple example in \Cref{tab: synth crime data}.
+A university uses an admissions model ($D = 1$ corresponds to admission) for two departments, $X \in \{0,1\}$, and is required to be ``fair'' with respect to a protected attribute $P \in \{0,1\}$.
+The structure mirrors the Berkeley admissions case \citep{bickel_sex_1975}; for clarity we use the deliberately simple distribution in \Cref{tab: synth crime data}.

-The goal is to maximize graduations ($Y \in \{0,1\}$) among admitted students.
-While the protected attribute $P$ should not be used, it correlates with some public information like department $X$.
-Since department-level differences in admissions may skew the distribution of the protected attribute in the student body, the decisions may still be considered fair so long as parity is achieved within each department.

-\Cref{fig:causal diagrams} gives causal diagrams for this setting, including the absence of a $P \rightarrow D$ relationship for a ``truly fair'' decision policy, giving conditional parity within the context of $P$ causing $D$, i.e., $P \indep D \given X$.
-We will describe two unfair policies: ``Masking'' and ``Exploiting''.